Chester

 A new sourdough bakery is set to open in Rufus Court later this month, specialising in sourdough bread, pastries and cakes.

-Offering a range of sourdough baked goods without refined sugar, Sunset and Sourdough is owner Michelle Anderson's latest venture.
+Offering a range of sourdough baked goods without refined sugar, Sunsets and Sourdough is owner Michelle Anderson's latest venture.

-"I feel like if you're going to go to the effort of introducing sourdough, which is a gut healthy food, why ruin that by then incorporating sugar into it," said owner, Michelle Anderson.
+"I feel like if you're going to go to the effort of introducing sourdough, which is a gut healthy food, why ruin that by then incorporating sugar into it," Michelle told Nub News.

 "Everything is made with sourdough, so everything is super gut-healthy."

-The Saltney resident, who brings a corporate background in tech to the role, first started experimenting with sourdough to cope with the stress of redundancy and a divorce.
+The Saltney resident, who brings a corporate background to the role, first started experimenting with sourdough to cope with the stress of redundancy and a divorce.

 "Sourdough was just a way for me to sort of focus some of that nervous, anxious energy."